MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/get-started-with-the-microsoft-deployment-toolkit.md

 ---
-title: Get started with the Microsoft Deployment Toolkit (MDT) (Windows 10)
+title: Understand the Microsoft Deployment Toolkit (MDT) (Windows 10)
 description: This topic will help you gain a better understanding of how to use the Microsoft Deployment Toolkit (MDT), as part of a Windows operating system deployment. ms.assetid: a256442c-be47-4bb9-a105-c831f58ce3ee ms.reviewer: